ignotur/post-velocity/README.md

 # post-velocity
-Package to compute Bayesian posterior distribution for transversal velocity using parallaxes and proper motions
+Package to compute Bayesian posterior distribution for transversal velocity using parallaxes and proper motions.
+Code is designed for the cases when the parallax uncertainty is significant while proper motion is measured significantly better.

 ## Introduction